 6. Brands Build Through Social Video Marketing

-So it's no secret that social video marketing is a hot topic in 2020.
+So it's no secret that social video marketing is a hot topic right now.

 One key to success in this arena: the videos must hold viewers' attention.